LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ## Set up an ALB

 ### [1] Create an application load balancer & Health Check
-Specify the region subnet where your EC2 instance resides.
-Create a listener with a default rule Protocol: HTTP and Port 80 forwarding.
-Choose the security group, allowing HTTP traffic.
-Add your instance as a registered target.
-For the target group, specify /polls/ for a path for the health check.
-Confirm the health check fetch the /polls/ page every 30 seconds.
+We will use the code in `lab5` as a start to create the load balancer, the only difference is this time we apply a health check on the `/polls/` path.

+The following Python script sets up an Application Load Balancer (ALB) for your EC2 instance, with health checks on the `/polls/` path every 30 seconds.

 ```
 import boto3 as bt